clara-parabricks-workflows/RAPIDS-singlecell-introduction-notebooks/README.md

 For alternate installation instructions, please refer to the [RAPIDS Singlecell Install Guide](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html) to install using [pip](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html#pypi), [Conda](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html#conda), or [Docker](https://rapids-singlecell.readthedocs.io/en/latest/Installation.html#docker)

 ## Tips and Tricks
-1. If after clicking a "Healthy" Port 8888 link in `Deploy with Brev: Step 4`, JupyterLab does not start, please try again in a few seconds.
-Also, sometimes, the page needs to be refreshed to update the status.
+1. If after clicking a "Healthy" Port 8888 link in `Deploy with Brev: Step 4`, JupyterLab does not start, or the notebooks don't show, please try again in a few seconds.
+There is a known issue where there system needs a minute or two Also, sometimes, the page needs to be refreshed to update the status.
 2. Currently, restarting an instance, after stopping it, will start up far faster than starting a new instance.
 3. If you **Stop** the instance, all the data on the main storage will be retained for the next time you start it.
 4. To conserve GPU memory, please remember to shut down your completed notebook's kernel before starting a new notebook.
 5. If your data download gets interrupted, please delete the files you intended to download and try again
 6. The Standard RSC Instance (L40s) has 128GB of space (~90GB user usable).
-7. The Large RSC Instance (8x h100) has the same 128GB of space as the Standard RSC Instance, but there is a speical `data` folder is mapped to a 1.12TB disk.
+7. The Large RSC Instance (8x H100) has the same 128GB of space as the Standard RSC Instance, but there is a special `data` folder is mapped to a 1.12TB disk.
 Data retention on that disk (in that folder) is not guaranteed.
 YMMV.

 # Detailed Overview of the Notebooks